What is sadism?

 There are various practices in which one can live out sadistic preferences.
 Impact play, breath play and spanking are just a few examples.

-A responsible sadist is not only familiar with the utensils that are used.
-He or she also has some knowledge of the human body.
-Where and when does pain lead to injuries or can even become life-threatening?
-Consensual sadism in BDSM must always take place in a controlled and safe manner.
-Because here lies the crucial difference to violence and cruelty.
+A responsible sadist is knowledgeable not only about the utensils they use but also about the human body.
+They understand where and when pain can lead to injuries or even be life-threatening.
+Consensual sadism within BDSM must always be controlled and conducted safely.
+This is the crucial difference from violence and cruelty.

 “Hit me,” said the masochist.
 “No,” said the sadist.